top of page

 • Where are you based?

 MUNE will be home based for the foreseeable future.
-But don’t worry our organised oracle has ensured that we are linked through the powers of technology so the quality of our service is not lost.
+But don’t worry our organised one has ensured that we are linked through the powers of technology so the quality of our service is not lost.
 We do have a base in Manchester, but if you visit it is likely we wont be there!
 We look for Actors & Young Performers from all over the county.
-For our Supporting Artist and Photographic Divisions we look for New Faces in the North West, Yorkshire & Midlands.
+For our Supporting Artist and Commercial Divisions we look for New Faces in the North West, Yorkshire & Midlands.

-• What will I be paid, how and when?"
+• What will I be paid, how and when?

 Clients will normally follow PACT Rates for all TV & Film assignments.
-Photographic clients will pay £40 per hour per child model & £50 per hour per adult model.
+Stills clients will pay £40 per hour per child & £50 per hour per adult.
 However, fees may be negotiated with the client to offer discounts for half days & full days.
 Dependent on how your images are used the client may pay additional fees called usage.
 This fee is normally set by the client and is not always guaranteed.
 Payment will be made to you once we are in receipt of the payment from the client.
 We chase clients for payments after 30 days but many clients will have a standard 60-90 day policy.
 Payment will be made through bank transfer, so ensure that your details are correct and kept up to date.

 • What travel will be involved?

 Travel WILL be involved, even if you live in the inner city, clients are based all over, film sets will move and can be based from Skegness to Cardiff.
 We have even booked Artists to shoot on location in Spain!
-You will be expected to cover your own travel costs and to ensure you are able to get to set, so do not agree to a job that you cannot get to!
+You will be expected to cover your own travel costs and to ensure you are able to get to set, so do not agree to a job that you cannot get to.
 By the way, you would not be expected to pay travel costs to Spain.
 Clients will pay some travel, but it is a rare occurrence or for special circumstances.

 • How do I apply?